chef/chef-web-docs/chef_master/source/workstation_setup.rst

 Configure Ruby Environment
 =====================================================
-For many users of Chef, the version of Ruby that is included in Chef Workstation should be configured as the default version of Ruby.
+For many users of Chef, the version of Ruby that is included in Chef Workstation should be configured as the default version of Ruby on your system.

 .. note:: These instructions are intended for macOS and Linux users.